openfoodfacts/openfoodfacts-server/docs/how-to-guides/pro-development.md

 If you need to work on product import/export, or interacting with public platform, you have to start postgres and the minion on off side.
-That is, in a *non pro* shell, run `docker-compose up postgres minion`.
+That is, in a *non pro* shell, run `docker-compose up postgres minion mongodb`.

 Note that the setup does not currently support running the http server for both public and pro platform at the same time.
 So as you need the public platform: